Illicit drug use in Australia: Drug Law Reform Australia

 The party was officially deregistered on 31 July 2017.

 Reason Party

-The Reason Party supports the decriminalisation of the use and possession of all drugs, harm reduction, and improved access to healthcare.
+Reason Australia supports the decriminalisation of the use and possession of all drugs, harm reduction, and improved access to healthcare.
 The party also supports a legal and regulated market for the adult use of cannabis in Australia.
 The party has declared its support for "the states and territories implementing pill testing and safe injecting health services."

 Among the party's reasons for these policies are that they state drug criminalisation mostly impacts those who are already disadvantaged, such as Aboriginal Australians and young people.
 It also declares itself to be civil libertarian, advocating that adults have the right to decide what to do with their own bodies.
 The party states that instead of prohibition it supports harm reduction and improving education about drugs.

 Global Commission on Drugs

 In its 2011 report, the Global Commission on Drugs found that the "global war on drugs has failed."
 The commission, headed by several former heads of state, a former UN Secretary General and others, observed that governments around the world must begin introducing "models of legal regulation of drugs to undermine the power of organised crime and safeguard the health and security of their citizens."
 With this in mind, the organisation, Australia 21, began researching drug policy in the Australian context.